Antidepressants: What the Research Actually Shows

 No Pop.
 Gain

-Prescriptions have roughly doubled every decade for 30 years — yet population-level depression and disability haven't improved alongside.
+Prescriptions have roughly doubled every decade for 30 years, and the US already prescribes more than Western Europe — yet population-level depression and disability haven't improved alongside.
 More pills hasn't meant a healthier population.

 Is Modern Life Making Us Depressed?